FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 They are the basic unit of deployment, and they are used to define the application's environment.
 They are defined in YAML files, and can be created, updated, and deleted with the Kubernetes API.

-=== Deployments

-A Deployment is used to descirbe an application's lifecycle.
-It is a Resource, that creates and manages ReplicaSets.
-ReplicaSets are used to ensure that a specified number of pod replicas are running at any given time.

 ==== Pods

 A Pod is a Resource, that is the basic element of Kubernetes' workload.